openstack-attic/image-api/doc/image-api-v2/image-api-v2.0.md

 The v2 Images API primarily accepts and serves JSON-encoded data.
 In certain cases it also accepts and serves binary image data.
 Most requests that send JSON-encoded data must have the proper media type in their Content-Type header: 'application/json'.
 HTTP PATCH requests must use the patch media type defined for the entity they intend to modify.
 Requests that upload image data should use the media type 'application/octet-stream'.

 Each call only responds in one format, so clients should not worry about sending an Accept header.
-It will be ignored.
-Assume a response will be formatted as 'application/json' unless otherwise stated in this spec.
+It is ignored.
+The response is formatted as 'application/json' unless otherwise stated in this spec.

 ##Image Entities